nus-cs2103-AY2122S1/ip/docs/README.md

     ``
     deadline Go for a run /by 2/12/2021 1800
     ``
+     *The time must be given in 24-hour format as shown above.*
     _Add a deadline with a date to be completed by._
 3. **event**
     ``
     event Go for a run /at 2/12/2021 1800 2100
     ``
+    *The time must be given in 24-hour format as shown above.*
     _Add an event with a date, and start/end time._
 4.  **list**
     ``